Overview

 Decide early, signal intent, manage quoting

-Establish upfront that RWI will replace an indemnity escrow in the PSA.
-Obtain buy-side RWI quotes and include them in offering materials, or instruct buyers to secure quotes with their bid.
-Indicative quotes are typically available at no cost pre-marketing; if the ultimate buyer chooses a different broker at closing, a break fee may apply and should be addressed in deal economics.
+Consider establishing upfront that RWI may replace an indemnity escrow in the PSA.
+Obtain buy-side RWI indications and include them in offering materials, or instruct buyers to secure indications with their bid.
+Indications are typically available at no cost pre-marketing; if the ultimate buyer chooses a different broker at closing, a break fee may apply and should be addressed in deal economics.

 Embed expectations across all deal materials

-Reference RWI consistently in the CIM, FAQs, and process letters — making it clear that post-closing recourse for rep/warranty breaches will be managed through insurer-backed recovery rather than traditional escrow.
+Reference RWI consistently in the CIM, FAQs, and process letters — so that post-closing recourse for rep/warranty breaches may be managed through insurer-backed recovery rather than traditional escrow, subject to underwriting and policy terms.

 Prepare for efficient underwriting